 Greater Sydney Local Land Services have awarded a grant of $20,000 to Council under the Improving Urban Koala Habitat Linkages and Community Stewardship project.
 Supported by additional funds by Council, locally the project aims to both improve Shale Sandstone Transition Forest vegetation, a Critically Endangered Ecological Community, and raise awareness of the value of tree hollows habitat for native wildlife through a 'Hollows for Homes' project within local schools.

-The project will specifically focus on:
+The project specifically focuses on: